Ronald Evans (astronaut): Backup crew

 The prime crew of Apollo 17 was publicly announced on August 13, 1971.
 The original backup crew for Apollo 17, announced at the same time, was the crew of Apollo 15: David Scott as CDR, Alfred Worden as CMP and James Irwin as LMP; but they were removed because of their roles in the Apollo 15 postal covers incident.
-On May 23, 1972, they were replaced with Young and Duke from the crew of Apollo 16, as backup CDR and LMP respectively, and Roosa from the Apollo 14 crew as backup CMP.
-Thus, Evans served as Roosa's backup on Apollo 14, and Roosa as Evans' backup on Apollo 17.
+On May 23, 1972, they were replaced with Young and Duke from the crew of Apollo 16, as backup CDR and LMP respectively, and Roosa from Apollo 14 as backup CMP.
+Thus, Evans served as Roosa's backup on Apollo 14, and Roosa as Evans's backup on Apollo 17.
 The two men studied geology with Farouk El-Baz, often on their own time.
 They became close friends.
 They would talk about the Moon and the mission at length, and often end with a few beers.
 Their training was directed at developing the ability to make observations and take photographs of features from orbit.
 They would fly over geological features in NASA Northrop T-38 Talon jets and tape record their observations and take photographs.
 These would then be critiqued by geologists.
 Farouk sometimes flew with Evans or Roosa in the T-38s or small United States Geological Survey aircraft.